Newsletter Subscribe

 Maybe it’s a conversation with your grandchild giving you the play-by-play of their latest soccer game, or a chat with a doctor about some important health information.

 Recording calls can be incredibly useful, especially for seniors who want help keeping track of details or reliving precious conversations.
-But because Apple does not make it straightforward, it can feel like you’re trying to crack a secret code.
+The good news?
+Apple finally made it easier.
+With iOS 18.1 (released late 2024), iPhones now have built-in call recording — no complicated tricks or third-party apps needed.

 Before we dive into the “how,” let’s talk about the “why.”
 There are plenty of reasons we might want to record a call: